 The seminar is specifically targeting government departments, agencies and local authorities as well as other national archives, archivists, records managers, certifying officers and representative bodies such as the Archives and Records Association (ARA).

-The seminar programme is available here, presentation titles to follow.
+The full seminar programme is available here.

 - Stephen Clarke, Chief Archivist, Archives New Zealand